 Antonio Foglia is a member of the Swiss Society for Financial Market Research and of the Italian Financial Analysts' Association.
-He served three terms on the Foundation Board of the Swiss Finance Institute and is a member of the Scientific Committee of Italy's Confindustria (2013-2014).
+He served three terms on the Foundation Board of the Swiss Finance Institute, is a member of the Scientific Committee of Italy's Confindustria and a Trustee of the Central European University.